 1) Provisional/ Informal Leave Policy – In this type of policy, leave is given on an informal basis, which means from time to time without any formal communication.
 Informal procedures have no permanency about them.

 2) Eligibility only Leave Policy – This kind of leave is governed by eligibility criteria written in the policy document.
 Opting for this policy may provide a problem to your company in future if there is no specific feedback mechanism available about the employee’s behaviour, performance etc., existing.
 It might also cause many problems if some leave like maternity leave ( under Maternity Benefit Act 1961 )is not included, which is legally compulsory to provide.
 So it must be well worded and define both eligible & ineligible.
 The leave should be described in straightforward terms avoiding any jargon or technical words.
+When designing leave policies, it is important to follow best practice to ensure legal compliance and fairness.

 3) Full-fledged Company Leave Policy – The full-fledged Company Leave applies to all types of leave, including sick leave, medical leave, maternity leave, paternity / childcare leave and long term medical care.
 As it includes all kinds of leave, the policy must be comprehensive enough to avoid confusion or problems for employees or employers.
 It should cover every possible situation that may arise from time to time.
 This type of policy document is also called a Code Of Conduct.
 The word ‘Code’ implies that the company’s collective conscience enlists its ethics & moral values towards employees.
+It is essential to align the leave policy with employment contracts and legal requirements to maintain consistency and compliance.

-Leave Policy has five components
+Leave Policy has five components including sick leave

 1) Eligibility Criteria – It describes who can take leave?